What is hernia?

 - Problem in urination

-Furthermore, drinking too much alcohol, smoking, running a lot without resting, poor diet, etc. also causes the weakening of muscles, which can lead to hernia that can be cured by laparoscopic hiatal hernia repair treatment.
+Furthermore, drinking too much alcohol, smoking, running a lot without resting, poor diet, etc. also causes the weakening of muscles, which can lead to a hernia that can be cured by laparoscopic hiatal hernia repair treatment.

 Abdominal muscles may be weak from birth or it can be weakened anytime after birth for various reasons.